Hotel Abraham Lincoln

+History

 The plans for the hotel were devised by the Reading Hotel Corporation in September 1928.
 William A. Sharp, vice president of the organization, was placed in charge of building the new hotel.
 New York architect William Lee Stoddart was hired to design the building, and the Honkin-Conkey Construction Company of Cleveland won the contract to build the hotel.
 Approximately $2 million was spent on the hotel prior to opening, with roughly half the cost going towards the construction of the building.

 A public contest was held to determine the name of the building, and the name of Abraham Lincoln, the 16th U.S. president, was selected.
 Part of the reasoning behind naming the building after the former president was due to the Lincoln family's connections to the Reading area, with Lincoln's grandfather, Captain Abraham Lincoln, having been born in Berks County, Pennsylvania.
 Pennsylvania pioneer Conrad Weiser was runner-up for the hotel's name.

 The Abraham Lincoln hotel was opened to the public with a weekend of activities that began on Friday, May 23, 1930.
-According to the Reading Times, the opening events were notably devoid of speeches, instead being opened "with fox trots and clapping of hands and murmurs of delight" that were characteristic of ceremonies from the Roaring Twenties, despite the hotel opening seven months after the Wall Street Crash of 1929 that signaled the beginning of the Great Depression.
+According to the Reading Times, the opening events were notably devoid of speeches, instead being opened "with fox trots and clapping of hands and murmurs of delight" that were characteristic of ceremonies from the Roaring Twenties, despite the hotel opening seven months after the Wall Street crash of 1929 that signaled the beginning of the Great Depression.
 Upon opening, the hotel contained 300 rooms across 16 stories, making it one of the tallest buildings in the city.
 Guests could stay at the hotel for as low as $2.50 a night.